apnadkarni/blt/doc/treeview.rst

   are given, then the ids of all the children in that range are returned.
   Otherwise the ids of all children are returned.

-*pathName* **entry configure** ?\ *option*\ ? ?\ *value*\? ?\ *option* *value* ... ?
+*pathName* **entry configure** *entryName* ?\ *option*\ ? ?\ *value*\? ?\ *option* *value* ... ?
-  Query or modify the configuration options of the widget.
-If no *option* is specified, returns a list describing all of the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
-If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
-If one or more *option*-*value* pairs are specified, then the command modifies the given widget option(s) to have the given value(s); in this case the command returns an empty string.
+  Query or modify the configuration options of the *treeview* entry.
+If no *option* is specified, returns a list describing all of the available options for *entryName* (see **Tk_ConfigureInfo** for information on the format of this list).
+If *option* is specified with no *value*, then the command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified). *EntryName* is a tag of id, but may not refer to more than one entry.

-  *Option* and *value* are described below:
+  If one or more *option*-*value* pairs are specified, then the command modifies the given entry option(s) to have the given value(s); in this case the command returns an empty string.
+In this case, *entryName* may refer to more than one entry.  *Option* and *value* are described below:

   **-bindtags** *tagList*
-    Specifies the binding tags for entries.  *TagList* is a list of binding tag names.
+    Specifies the binding tags for *entryName*.  *TagList* is a list of binding tag names.
 The tags and their order will determine how events are handled for entries.
 Each tag in the list matching the current event sequence will have its TCL command executed.
 The default value is "all".

   **-button** *how*
     Indicates whether a button should be displayed on the left side of the